wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

 * `analyze_counts.pl`
    * *Tech Debt*
-      * Line batching:
-         * Add config for number of lines and total size of input.
-         * Check for max input size before tacking on the new line rather than after (but it's *so much more complicated!*).
       * Proper implementation of context sampling for specified tokens.
    * *New Features*
       * Consider allowing calling out to external command-line stemmer (all in one pass)